padamdahal/bahmni-connect/instructions.md

 Android App:

 Checkout the bahmni-offline repository on GitHub.
-(Only require for android app) Follow the steps recomended in the README.md file of bahmni-offline project
+(Only require for android app).

+Follow the steps recomended in the README.md file of bahmni-offline project

     To bundle Android app, run the following commands from ui folder under Bahmni Connect front end project
     # To genearte css files